nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

-**:information_source: Note:** Straightforward commands such as 'list' may not have the sections "Things to note", "Examples" and "Common issues"
+**:information_source: Note:** Straightforward commands such as 'clear' may not have the sections "Things to note", "Example" and "Common issues"
 </div>

 It is highly recommended that you familiarise yourself with the [Command Notations](#4-command-notations) we use. <br>